StackExchange/blackbox/README.md

 =================================================

-In some situations, team members or automated roles need to install gpg 2.x next to the system gpg version 1.x. to catch up with the teams gpg version.
-On Ubuntu 16. you can ```apt-get install gnupg2``` which installes the binary gpg2.
-If you want to use this gpg2 binany run every blackbox command with GPG=gpg2.
-E.g.:
+In some situations, team members or automated roles need to install gpg 2.x alongside the system gpg version 1.x to catch up with the team's gpg version.
+On Ubuntu 16, you can ```apt-get install gnupg2``` which installs the binary gpg2.
+If you want to use this gpg2 binary, run every blackbox command with GPG=gpg2.

+For example:

 ```
 GPG=gpg2 blackbox_postdeploy